-b3.5 built form and context > 5.5.5 Fublic and private views Obje ectives Cont rols 04 To ensure that views are not compromised by landscaping.
-C9 The location and species of new tree planting frames and preserves public and private views.
-Planting must not be used to block views.
-C10 In sloping areas, the location of new tree planting frames and preserves public views.
-This may be achieved: a) on the high side of streets- by concentrating new tree planting at the front of buildings within the side setbacks; and b) on the low side of streets-by concentrating new tree planting at the front of buildings outside the side setbacks (refer to Figure 18).
+C8 Roof terraces are uncovered to prov for view sharing.
+All elements on ro terraces are to comply with the max building height control.
+Note: Access to roofs should not con visually prominent stand-alone struc such as lifts or large stairways, particularly on flat roofs.
+O4 To ensure that views are not compromised by landscaping.
+C9 The location and species of new tree planting frames and preserves public private views.
+Planting must not be to block views.
+C10 In sloping areas, the location of new planting frames and preserves public views.
+This may be achieved: a) on the high side of streets- by concentrating new tree planti the front of buildings within the setbacks; and ad by MDCR 2015 Arment b) on the low side of streets-by concentrating new tree planting the front of buildings outside the side setbacks (refer to Figure 18)